penchdu/toy_compiler/README.md

-# VSLC - Very Simple Language Compiler
+# VSC - Very Simple Compiler

 after i learned the book *Engineering a Compiler 3E*, i found the compiler is much more simpler than what i suppose **if you do not want to build a real-world compiler**, so i want to make one.

-before i start coding i thought it is simple, when i am coding i found it is not that simple even it is a toy compiler, i think i can finish it with the help of AI.
+before i start coding i thought it will be very simple, when i am coding i found it is not that simple even it is a toy compiler, i think i can finish it with the help of AI.

-i design and write the code, and sometimes i show the code to AI and ask if it discovered some bug, i ask AI to write some simple and no-interesting code, for example, read a word from file, print the ast, i also ask AI for compiler questions.
+i design and write the code, and sometimes i show the code to AI and ask if it discovered some bug, i ask AI to write some not-interesting code, for example, read a word from file, print the ast, i also ask AI for compiler questions.

-i name the language vsl (very simple language) so the compiler's name is vslc
+i name the language vsl (very simple language) so the compiler's name is vsc

-The goal is use vslc to compile vsl source code to x86 or riscv assembly, or direct to binary, and let it run on cpu.
+The goal is use vsc to compile vsl source code to x86 or risc-v assembly, or directly to binary, and let it run on cpu.